AI Ethics: An Empirical Study on the Views of Practitioners and Lawmakers: Introduction

 \faLightbulb{ “\textit{AI is not an end in itself, but rather a promising means to increase human flourishing, thereby enhancing individual and societal well-being and the common good, as well as bringing progress and innovation.}”}

-However, the promising benefits of AI technologies have been considered with worries that the complex and opaque systems might bring more social harm than good \cite{AR1}.
-People start thinking beyond the operational capabilities of AI technologies and investigate the ethical aspects of developing strong and potentially life consequential technologies.
-US government and private companies do not consider the virtual implications of decision-making systems in health, criminal justice, employment, and creditworthiness without ensuring that these systems are not coded intentionally or unintentionally with structural biases \cite{AR1}.
+However, the promising advantages of AI technologies have been considered with worries that the complex and opaque systems might bring more social harms than benefits \cite{AR1}.
+People start thinking beyond the operational capabilities of AI technologies and investigating the ethical aspects of developing strong and potentially life consequential technologies.
+For example, US government and many private companies do not use the virtual implications of decision-making systems in health, criminal justice, employment, and creditworthiness without ensuring that these systems are not coded intentionally or unintentionally with structural biases \cite{AR1}.

-Concomitant with advances in AI systems, we witness the ethical failure of those systems.
-For example, a high rate of unsuccessful job applications that was decided by the Amazon recruitment system was later found biased against women applicants and triggered interest in AI ethics \cite{AR3}.
-The need for developing policies and principles that address the ethical aspects of AI systems is timely and critical.
-The ethical harm in AI systems might may jeopardize human control and these potential threats set a stage for AI ethics discussion.
+Concomitant with advances in AI systems, we witness the ethical failure scenarios.
+For example, a high rate of unsuccessful job applications that were processed by the Amazon recruitment system was later found biased in analysis of the selection criteria against women applicants and triggered discriminatory issues \cite{AR3}.
+Since decisions and recommendations made by AI systems may undergone people lives, the need for developing pertinent policies and principles addressing the ethical aspects of AI systems is crucial.
+Otherwise, the harms caused by AI systems will jeopardize the control, safety, livelihood and rights of people.
 AI systems are not only concerned with technical efforts, but also need to consider the social, political, legal, and intellectual aspects.
-However, AI's current state of ethics is broadly unknown to the public, practitioners, policy, and lawmakers \cite{AR4}.
+However, AI's current state of ethics is broadly unknown to the public, practitioners, policy, and lawmakers \cite{AR4}\cite{vallor2017artificial}.